Compressed natural gas: Europe

 In Germany, CNG-generated vehicles are expected to increase to two million units of motor-transport by 2020.
 The cost for CNG fuel is between 1/3 and 1/2 compared to other fossil fuels in Europe.
 In 2016 there are around 900 CNG stations in Germany and major German car manufacturers like Volkswagen, Mercedes, Opel, Audi offer CNG engines on most of their models.
 Augsburg is one of the few cities that only run CNG operated public buses since 2011.

 In Turkey, Ankara municipality is increasingly using CNG buses, where numbers have reached 1090 by 2011.
 Istanbul has started in 2014 with an order of 110 buses.
 Konya also added 60 buses to its fleet the same year.

 In Portugal, there are 9 CNG refueling stations as of September 25, 2017.

 In Hungary, there are four public CNG refueling stations in the cities Budapest, Szeged, Pécs and Győr.
-The public transportation company of Szeged runs buses mainly on CNG.
+The public transportation company of Szeged, Szolnok and some districts in Budapest runs buses mainly on CNG.

 In Bulgaria, there are 96 CNG refueling stations as of July 2011.
 One can be found in most of Bulgaria's big towns.
 In the capital Sofia there are 22 CNG stations making it possibly the city with the most publicly available CNG stations in Europe.
 There are also quite a few in Plovdiv, Ruse, Stara Zagora and Veliko Tarnovo as well as in the towns on the Black Sea – Varna, Burgas, Nesebar and Kavarna.
 CNG vehicles are becoming more and more popular in the country.
 The fuel is mostly used by taxi drivers because of its much lower price compared to petrol.
 Currently (as of July, 2015) the city of Sofia is rapidly renewing its public transport fleet with MAN Lion's City buses running on CNG.
 Also, many companies switch to CNG cargo vans and even heavy trucks for their daily operations within city limits.

 In North Macedonia, there is one CNG station located in the capital Skopje, but it is not for public use.
 Only twenty buses of the local Public Transport Company have been fitted to use a mixture of diesel and CNG.
 The first commercial CNG station in Skopje is in the advanced stage of development and was expected to start operation in July 2011.

 In Serbia, there are about 20 public CNG refuelling stations as of August 2019.
 Four in the capital Belgrade, and the rest in the towns of Subotica (1), Novi Sad (1), Zrenjanin (1), Pancevo (2), Kruševac (1), Kragujevac (1), Cacak (2), and so on.
 Detailed list is currently available on CNGEurope Web site.